sameer6pre/xxelab/README.md

 ## Setting Up ##

 This lab is designed to be used in [vagrant](https://www.vagrantup.com/).
-To get setup, first you need to clone this repo and then start vagrant.
+To get setup, you need to clone this repo and then start vagrant.

 	$ git clone https://github.com/jbarone/.git
 	$ cd xxelab